fish-shell/fish-shell/doc_src/cmds/alias.rst

 ``alias`` is a simple wrapper for the ``function`` builtin, which creates a function wrapping a command.
 It has similar syntax to POSIX shell ``alias``.
 For other uses, it is recommended to define a :doc:`function <function>`.

+If you want to ease your interactive use, to save typing, consider using an :doc:`abbreviation <abbr>` instead.

 ``fish`` marks functions that have been created by ``alias`` by including the command used to create them in the function description.
 You can list ``alias``-created functions by running ``alias`` without arguments.
 They must be erased using ``functions -e``.

 - ``NAME`` is the name of the alias